25 years since the last OS benchmark

 Today, access to the national height reference is through the OS Net permanent GPS stations (this post explains the technicalities in more detail).
 The advantage of using this method is that anyone with accurate GPS can access the height system anywhere.

-Geolocating trig pillars (often termed trigpointing) has been a hobby for many, but some have sought out benchmarks too (benchmarking) like Rob Woodall.
+Geolocating trig pillars (often termed trigpointing) has been a hobby for many, but some have sought out benchmarks too (aka benchmarking).
 Here at OS, we have created a map of all the benchmarks in Great Britain.